 CONFLICT OF INTEREST AND CONFIDENTIALITY OF THE REVIEW PROCESS

 The agency requires all panel reviewers to sign a conflict of interest and confidentiality form to prevent any actual or perceived conflicts of interest that may affect the application review and evaluation process.
-Names of applicants, including States and tribal governments, submitting an application will be kept confidential, except to those involved in the review process, to the extent permitted by law.
-In addition, the identities of the reviewers will remain confidential throughout the entire process.
+Names of applicants, including States and tribal governments, submitting an application will be kept private, except to those involved in the review process, to the extent permitted by law.
+In addition, the identities of the reviewers will remain private throughout the entire process.
 Therefore, the names of the reviewers will not be released to applicants.

 ADMINISTRATIVE REGULATIONS